larryhynes/rspamd.com/doc/quickstart.md

 - rate limits
 - storing reply message IDs to avoid certain checks for replies to our own messages

-Rspamd uses redis as well:
+rspamd uses redis as well:

 - for statistic tokens (BAYES classifier)
 - for storing learned messages IDs